Providing grants for the employment of Teaching Fellows in Asian Studies

 Only U.S. ASIANetwork member colleges and universities are eligible.
 Please visit our membership benefits page for information on how to join ASIANetwork.

-AN notifies the selected host colleges: Early January 2015
+Notification of selected host colleges: Early January 2016

-Deadline for selected colleges to accept the award: Monday, January 12, 2015
+Deadline for acceptance of the award: Monday, January 11, 2016

 More Information about the Postdoctoral Teaching Fellow Program